Skip to Content

 The Windstar cruise line prides itself on their ports-of-call being one of their chief attractions.

-We fondly recall our Tahiti and Amalfi Coast cruises on Windstar’s tall sailing-style ships – intimate enough to nose into hidden bays, small ports and secluded villages that the big ship contenders can only dream about.
+We fondly recall our Tahiti and Amalfi Coast cruises on Windstar’s tall sailing-style ships, which slipped into smaller ports and island coves that larger ships couldn’t access.

-You can also enjoy small ship cruising with Windstar on their tall vessels in other destinations, like in the Baltic.
+You can also enjoy small ship cruising with Windstar on their tall vessels in other destinations, like Greece and the Caribbean.

-As for the Star Class yachts, they go many places.
+As for the Star Plus yachts, they go many places.

-Alaska, the Caribbean, Greenland, Europe, Central America and the Panama Canal, southeast Asia, Australia and New Zealand are just some of the destinations visited.
+Alaska, the Caribbean, Europe (and the Med), Canada and New England, Central America and the Panama Canal, southeast Asia, Australia and New Zealand are just some of the destinations visited.

 Or do you fancy exploring Iceland?

-Star Legend circumnavigates Iceland on several summer voyages.
+Star Legend and Star Pride circumnavigate Iceland on several summer voyages.

 Soak in the famous Blue Lagoon, ride an Icelandic horse, fly over raging waterfalls, see huge puffin colonies and kayak through the West Fjords.

-For winter, Costa Rica voyages on Star Breeze immerse you in all that’s special about the country – volcano tours, spider monkey spotting in national parks, swimming at white sand beaches and rainforest exploration.
+For winter, Costa Rica voyages on the Star Pride immerse you in all that’s special about the country – volcano tours, spider monkey spotting in national parks, swimming at white sand beaches and rainforest exploration.

 Sign us up!

-But on each cruise, you’re treated to a complimentary signature destination event.
+However, on many itineraries, you’re treated to a complimentary signature Destination Discovery Event.

-For example, in the South Pacific, the event is an extravagant beach barbecue with Polynesian fire dancing.
+For example, on South Pacific cruises, the event is an extravagant beach barbecue with Polynesian fire dancing.

 Sparkling service